 An unexpected finding

-Examining transport that handle multiple is common in X-ray fluorescence experiments, especially in plants where minerals like iron are often transported alongside zinc or manganese.
+Examining transport proteins that handle multiple molecules is common in X-ray fluorescence experiments, especially in plants where minerals like iron are often transported alongside zinc or manganese.
 Therefore, researchers routinely analyze the distributions of various minerals simultaneously.

 Ju-Chen Chia highlighted the importance of studying multiple essential minerals like iron, copper, zinc, and manganese concurrently, as changes in the concentration of one may affect others in plants.
 While copper typically has separate transporters, the unexpected discovery during their experiments at NSLS-II revealed that OPT3, responsible for iron transport, also moved copper into the phloem.